Adolescent Community Reinforcement Approach

 Study 10904Henderson, C. E., Wevodau, A. L., Henderson, S. E., Colbourn, S. L., Gharagozloo, L., North, L. W., & Lotts, V. A. (2016).
 An independent replication of the Adolescent‐Community Reinforcement Approach with justice‐involved youth.
 The American Journal on Addictions, 25(3), 233-240. https://doi.org/10.1111/ajad.12366

-Some contrasts that received a moderate or high design and execution rating in this study were not from research conducted in a usual care or practice setting (Handbook Section 6.2.2) [see Individual Study Findings section above for additional information on contrasts that did or did not meet this criterion]Studies Rated Low
+Some contrasts that received a moderate or high design and execution rating in this study were not from research conducted in a usual care or practice setting (Handbook Version 1.0, Section 6.2.2) [see Individual Study Findings section above for additional information on contrasts that did or did not meet this criterion]Studies Rated Low

 Study 10901Davis, J. P., Prindle, J. J., Eddie, D., Pedersen, E. R., Dumas, T. M., & Christie, N. C. (2019).
 Addressing the opioid epidemic with behavioral interventions for adolescents and young adults: A quasi-experimental design.
 Journal of Consulting and Clinical Psychology, 87(10), 941-951. https://doi.org/10.1037/ccp0000406